carpentries/community-facilitators-program/_episodes/02-3-collecting-carpentries-feedback.md

 Our current Carpentry Clippings strategy is like so: The Carpentries Communications Manager (Omar Khan) works to solicit and organise contributions from community members - making sure Core Team members submit updates, and then writing, formatting, and publishing content from them.
 Some content curation is also involved i.e. for "Tweet of the Week" and "Toolshed (Posts from our Past)" sections.
 To find feedback from community members relevant to The Carpentries newsletter, use the search term ‘Carpentry Clippings’ on the different channels.

+> DISCUSSION
+>
+> What are some of the ways to improve the way feedback is shared by community membersfor content published on broadcast channels such as the ones listed above?
+{: .callout}

 ## Soliciting for Feedback

 Earlier, we discussed how constructive feedback is often SPECIFIC, OBJECTIVE, TIMELY and ACTIONABLE.
 If you have decided to ask others for feedback, it can help to consider the following questions so that the responses   you receive will be as clear as possible: